tkellen/json-api/format/index.md

 The base JSON API specification **MAY** be extended to support additional capabilities.

-An extension **MAY** make changes to and deviate from the requirements of the base specification apart from this section, which remains binding.
+An extension **MAY** make deviate from the requirements of the base specification apart from this section, which remains binding.

-Servers that support one or more extensions to JSON API **MUST** return those extensions in every response in the `supported-ext` media type parameter of the `Content-Type` header.
+Servers that support one or more extensions to JSON API **MUST** return those extensions in every response using the `supported-ext` media type parameter of the `Content-Type` header.
 The value of the `supported-ext` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of extension names.